-Our failure to successfully address the risks and uncertainties described below would have a material adverse effect on our business, financial condition and/or results of operations, and the trading price of our common stock may decline and investors may lose all or part of their investment.
-We cannot assure you that we will successfully address these risks or other unknown risks that may affect our business.
+The following sets forth certain risks and uncertainties that could have a material adverse effect on our business, financial condition and/or results of operations, and the trading price of our common stock which may decline and investors may lose all or part of their investment.
+These risk factors should be considered along with the forward-looking statements contained in this Annual Report on Form 10-K because these factors could cause our actual results or financial condition to differ materially from those projected in forward-looking statements.
+Additional risks and uncertainties that we do not presently know or that we currently deem immaterial also may impair our business operations.
+We cannot assure you that we will successfully address these risks or that other unknown risks exist that may affect our business.